rsksmart/devportal-1.0/solutions/chainbeat.md

 **Exports**: Download on-chain data slices and then use any BI tool to slice and dice the data off-chain to take your analytics to the next level.

-**Pricing Data**: Get key insights into how system and user activity impact market pricing with our custom pricing data integration.
+**Pricing Data**: Get key insights into how system and user activity impact market pricing with the custom pricing data integration.

 The first step is to [sign up for a free account](http://chainbeat.io/users/sign_up) with Chainbeat.
 Then [add a smart contract or wallet address](https://chainbeat.io/add-address-help) to begin your Chainbeat journey.